deoxys-crypto/deoxys-tbc/draft-irtf-cfrg-deoxys-tbc.md

 #### Nonce-misuse resilience

 Deoxys-AE3 provides a limited form of security against nonce reuse, which was named misuse resilience \[[ADL17](ADL17)\] (in contrast to misuse resistance \[[RS06](RS06)\]).
-In detail, a message encrypted with a nonce N remains safe even if the other nonces N'!=N are reused in arbitrary, as long as this nonce N was used only once during encrypting.
+In detail, a message encrypted with a nonce N remains safe even if the other nonces N'!=N are reused arbitrarily, as long as this nonce N was used only once during encrypting.
 Though, the most attractive feature of Deoxys-AE3 is leakage-resilience or model-level side-channel security guarantee: see below.

 #### Leakage-resilience

 Berti et al. proved leakage-resilience for TEDT w.r.t. to certain definitions and assumptions \[[BGPPS19](BGPPS19)\].
 Similar conclusions could be drawn on Deoxys-AE3.
 To ease understanding, we eschew the complicated definitions and leakage models in favor of less formal claims and interpretations.

 To ensure strong security against side-channel attacks, Deoxys-AE3 could be implemented in a "leveled" approach, i.e., two types of implementations of Deoxys-TBC-384 are used.
-On implementation has been added heavy side-channelprotection, and is secure against side-channel attacks wit high data complexities (e.g., differential power analysis).
+On implementation has been added heavy side-channel protection, and is secure against side-channel attacks wit high data complexities (e.g., differential power analysis).
 The other implementation is only weakly protected and secure against side-channel attacks with very low-data complexity (e.g., simple power analysis).
 In addition, the number of calls to heavily protected (and inefficient) implementations is minimized.
 Concretely,

 * To implement Deoxys-AE3 encryption, only the first execution S = TBC\[(0)_56\|\|con1\|\|(0)_64\|\|P\|\|K\](N) and the last execution tag = TBC\[(0)_56\|\|con4\|\|(0)_64\|\|R\|\|K\](L) have to invoke the heavily protected Deoxys-TBC-384 function/modular.
 The other operations can simply invoke the weakly protected Deoxys-TBC-384;
 * To implement Deoxys-AE3 decryption, only the execution L' = TBC-1\[(0)_56\|\|con4\|\|(0)_64\|\|R\|\|K\](tag) in verification and the first execution S = TBC\[(0)_56\|\|con1\|\|(0)_64\|\|P\|\|K\](N) in decryption have to invoke the heavily protected Deoxys-TBC-384 function/modular.
 The other operations can simply invoke the weakly protected Deoxys-TBC-384.